Published: February 8, 2020

 In 2007 the World Health Organization estimated that about 30% of males were circumcised.
 A 2016 estimate by pro circumcision researchers offered an approximation of 37.7%.

+A biomedical engineer at a 2022 anti-circumcision conference admitted that the rate in Europe is increasing significantly.
+Herman Bruyndonckx reported that the rate in Belgium had risen by 42% from 1988 to 2020.
 Programs to fight the spread of AIDS over the past two decades have resulted in the circumcision of tens of millions of African males.

 Hospitals in Beijing are training university doctors to perform circumcision.
 As of April 2019 more than 5,000 circumcisions had been performed.
 About 20% of the world's population live in the country.
 If circumcision becomes popular in China, then at some point in this century, circumcised men will be in the majority.

 Some intactivists claim that the circumcision rate fell from a high of 80% in the 1980's to 33% by 2008.
 They cite a 2010 New York Times article which reported a drop to just 32.5% in 2009.
 (Roni Caryn Rabin; Steep Drop Seen in Circumcisions in U.S.; New York Times; August 16, 2010.)
 The article refers to a slide presentation at the 2010 International AIDS Conference in Vienna. by SDI Health, a Pennsylvania company that analyzes health care data.
-A spokeswoman for the Centers for Disease Control (CDC) disavowed the alleged rate.
+A spokeswoman for the Centers for Disease Control (CDC) disavowed the statistic.
 "C.D.C. was not involved in the collection of the data that was cited, nor has C.D.C. undertaken any review of this particular data for the purpose of calculating rates.
 As such, we cannot comment on the accuracy of this particular estimate of infant male circumcision.”
 The figure in the slide show did not refer to the overall circumcision rate.